murderhotel/murderhotel.github.io/index.md

 # Market research

+## Intro

 Our target customers are VR headset owners, users of the Steam platform, which are passionate about puzzle & horror games.

-As [statistics show](https://backlinko.com/steam-users), Steam is a very successful platform:
+As statistics show, [Steam](https://backlinko.com/steam-users) is a very successful platform:
 - ~120 million monthly active players
 - ~62.6 million people use Steam on a daily basis
 - 31.3 billion hours of playtime in 2020

-Also, [Steam survey data](https://www.roadtovr.com/monthly-connected-headsets-steam-3-million-march-2021/) suggests that ~3 million users (2.4%) own VR headsets, but this market is enjoying a rapidly growing interest rate, with hardware prices getting lower and quality getting better over time.
+Also, Steam survey data suggests that [~3 million users](https://www.roadtovr.com/monthly-connected-headsets-steam-3-million-march-2021/) (2.4%) own VR headsets, but this market is enjoying a rapidly growing interest rate, with hardware prices getting lower and quality getting better over time.
 As of 2020, [171 million VR headsets](https://techjury.net/blog/virtual-reality-statistics/#gref) are owned by consumers globally and this number is expected to keep growing rapidly.

 The video game industry tends to have a different behaviour than other industries, mainly because it is very developed (even overly developed at times), there is rarely a truly innovative and genuine idea, and it is almost impossible to keep track of all the similarities.